johnpapa/vscode-peacock/README.md

 When using peacock with the Angular Red color, this results in the Activity Bar being slightly lighter than the Status Bar and Title Bar (see below).

 ![Animated GIF](./resources/element-adjustments.png)

+## Keep Foreground Color

+Recommended to remain false (the default value).

+When set to true Peacock will not colorize the foreground of any of the affected elements and will only alter the background.
+Some users may desire this if their theme's foreground is their preference over Peacock.
+In this case, when set to true, the foreground will not be affected.

 ## Commands